Epigenetic regulation of neurogenesis: In memory

 The Growth Arrest and DNA Damage inducible 45 (Gadd45) gene family plays a large role in the hippocampus.
 Gadd45 facilitates hippocampal long-term potentiation and enhances persisting memory for motor performance, aversive conditioning, and spatial navigation.
 Additionally, DNA methylation has been shown to be important for activity-dependent modulation of adult neurogenesis in the hippocampus, which is mediated by GADD45b.
 GADD45b seems to act as a sensor in mature neurons for environmental changes which it expresses through these methylation changes.
 This was determined by examining the effects of applying an electric stimulus to the hippocampal dentate gyrus (DG) in normal and GADD45b knockout mice.
 In normal mice application of electrical stimulation to the DG increased neurogenesis by increasing BDNF.
 However, in GADD45b deficient mice the electrical stimulus had less of an effect.
-Further examination revealed that around 1.4% of CpG islands in DG neurons are actively methylated and demethylated upon electric shock.
-This shows that the post-mitotic methylation states of neurons are not static and given that electric shock equipment such as that used in the study has been shown to have therapeutic effects to human patients with depression and other psychiatric disorders, the possibility remains that epigenetic mechanisms may play an important role in the pathophysiology of neuropsychiatric disorders.
-DNMT1 and DNMT3a are both required in conjunction for learning, memory, and synaptic plasticity.
+Further analysis revealed that this effect is mediated through the activation of immediate early genes (IEGs), including c-Fos and Arc, which are crucial for synaptic plasticity.